Vjameli/Vjameli.github.io/_pages/publications.md

 ---

 <h2> Radiotherapy planning </h2>
 Radiotherapy consist in the usage of radiation to shrink or extinguish tumors.
-Commonly, this radiation comes from a machine called linear accelerator;
+Commonly, this radiation comes from a machine called linear accelerator; a huge instrument that rotates around the patient, lying down on the treatment couch, and deliver the radiation dose

 <h2> Publications and conference papers </h2>